 We will let you know what the new premium is for the portion of the Life Cover the premium is not waived for.
 We will calculate the new premium using rates that apply at that time for Life Cover.
 Premiums will be increased by any loading factors that applied to the insured person immediately before they became totally and permanently disabled.
 The new cover will begin when we receive the first premium.
 Any other special terms that applied to your cover immediately before the insured person became totally and permanently disabled will also apply to your Life Cover.

 6.1.2 TPD Life Cover buy back benefit

-If we have paid an accelerated TPD Cover benefit, you can buy back your Life Cover sum insured.
-This benefit only applies if all the following are true:
+If we have paid an accelerated TPD Cover benefit, you can restore your Life Cover sum insured only, without further medical evidence, if both of the following are true: